 This correlates to better morale overall, and therefore better retention.
 An alternative scheduling system also allows workers more choice, thus tailoring their working times to when they are most productive.
 Additionally, because such flexibility has value to an employee, it can be used as a recruitment incentive.

 The community also benefits from a move away from the 9-5 model.
 Employees heading to the office at staggered times will ease rush-hour congestion, lines will be shorter at local businesses, and traffic density in parking lots, lobbies and elevators will be reduced.
 Not to mention that as everyone’s stress level lowers, everyone will just be happier.

-Which brings us to our next topic: if you’ve decided to move forward in the alternative scheduling direction, meeting with a team of consultants as soon as possible is extremely important.
-Bring in representatives from your company’s Legal and Human Resources departments, and include any union representatives if you will be dealing with union employees or positions.
+Which brings us to our next topic.
+If you’ve decided to move forward in the alternative scheduling direction, meeting with a team of consultants as soon as possible is extremely important.
+Bring in representatives from your company’s Legal and Human Resources departments.
+Also, include any union representatives if you will be dealing with union employees or positions.
 Some laws vary by state, and this decision may come down to a vote within the team or even the company, so the sooner everyone knows the pros and cons the better.

 Ask your employees how they feel about it.
 Put out an internal survey with all the options.
 Or start a pilot program that workers can opt into.

 Not quite ready for alternative scheduling?
 The beauty of flexible scheduling is that it’s, well, flexible!

 - Change up your meeting times.
 9 am meetings might seem like a great way to start a productive day, but some studies find that our most productive times may be in the afternoon.

 - Find other ways to be flexible and give your employees choice within a normal 9-5 workday.